d33pster/optioner/README.md

  |          compulsory_short_args (list | optional): optional compulsory arguments
  |          compulsory_long_args (list | optional): corresponding optional compulsory arguments
  |          ignore (list[str] | optional): if these args are found, compulsion args will be overridden. (suitable if you have compulsory args and you also need --help or --version args)
+ |          ifthisthennotthat (list[list[str]] | optional): if you have a condition where if a specific argument is provided, then some other argument cannot be provided.
  |
  |  ----------------------------------------------------------------------
  |  Data descriptors defined here: